 Listen and Pay Attention

-It;s important to avoid distracting behavior while listening to the speaker during team meetings.
+Participating in team meetings does not necessarily involve speaking or offering your opinion.
+It may just involve avoiding distracting behavior while listening to the speaker.
 Focused listening can influence the quality of speaking.
 The speaker becomes authentic and expresses exactly what they are feeling.
 Don’t jump into the conversation, wait for the speaker to finish.
 You can use a talking stick to slow down the conversation and improve listening.
 Give the speaker the benefit of the doubt.
 Don’t assess and judge, just listen

 Don’t Ramble, Stay on Track

 Express your thoughts in clear terms.
 Allow other attendees to ask questions if they do not understand.
 Be brief, add only as much detail as to provide clarity.
 Break your speech into points and elaborate on these points.
 Speak only what is relevant to the issue being discussed.
 If you are someone who doesn’t speak much during meetings, start by summarizing the conversation and build from there.
 Don’t keep ideas and insights to yourself, express them and add to the team’s success.

 Participate in the meeting with an attitude of respect and civility.
 Everyone may not agree with your opinion or point of view.
 It is best to not express disagreement during meetings.
 However if you must disagree then do it in a civil manner.
 First, try and find value in the other person’s argument and then explain your point of view.
 Look for ways to reach a consensus.

 Ask the person leading the meeting if there is anything that you can help him or her with.
 You can ensure that the room is set up for the meeting, that refreshments are arranged and you can assist in welcoming the guest.
 During the meeting, you can distribute handouts and write effective meeting notes.
 This will serve as encouragement to the leader and you will also contribute towards having an effective meeting.